Morgan & Morgan

 Morgan & Morgan is an American law firm.
 Founded in 1988 by John Morgan, it is headquartered in Orlando, Florida.
-While Morgan & Morgan was historically considered a firm focused on personal injury, medical malpractice and class action lawsuits, it also expanded practices to other areas of legal services.
-The firm has offices in all 50 U.S. states and Washington, D.C., and employs over 1,000 attorneys.
+The firm initially focused on personal injury, medical malpractice, and class action lawsuits, and later expanded into additional practice areas.
+Morgan & Morgan employs over 1,000 attorneys across the United States.

 History

+Early years

-The law firm was established in Orlando, Florida, in 1988 by John Morgan and his partners Stewart Colling and Ron Gilbert.
+The law firm was established in Orlando, Florida, in 1988 by John Morgan and his partners, Stewart Colling and Ron Gilbert.

 In 1989, the law firm began advertising on television and radio.
-In 2005, Morgan bought out his partners' share of the company and renamed the firm "Morgan & Morgan", adding his wife Ultima as partner.
-The Orlando Sentinel cited a "fundamental difference over growth and expansion of the law firm" as the reason for the firm's break up.
+In 2005, Morgan bought out his partners' shares of the firm and renamed it Morgan & Morgan, adding his wife, Ultima, as a partner.
+The Orlando Sentinel cited a "fundamental difference over growth and expansion of the law firm" as the reason for the firm's split.

+2000–2020

 By the early 2000s, the firm had expanded throughout Florida with 420 employees.
 In 2013, the firm had 260 attorneys among 1,800 staffers in Florida, Georgia, Mississippi, Kentucky, and Manhattan.

 In January 2011, Charlie Crist joined the Tampa office of Morgan & Morgan after expressing an interest in returning to the legal field during his final week in office as governor of Florida.
 Crist worked primarily in the firm's class-action sector as a complex-litigation attorney, serving as a "rainmaker" for the firm.
 In November 2016, after almost six years with the firm, he was elected to represent Florida's 13th congressional district.
-In February 2018, Brad Slager of Sunshine State News cited evidence that Morgan & Morgan was "attempting to purge all evidence" of its relationship with Crist now that he was a "rookie congressman" with "little-to-no power".
+In February 2018, Brad Slager of Sunshine State News alleged that the firm was removing references to its relationship with Crist from its materials after his election to Congress.

+In 2016, as part of efforts to manage Morgan & Morgan's increasing case volume, John Morgan and Reuven Moskowitz co-founded Litify, a cloud-based case management platform built on Salesforce.
+Originally developed for internal use, the platform was later made available to other law firms.

 In 2018, the firm received over two million phone calls and signed up 500 new cases each day.
-That year, the firm collected $1.5 billion in settlements and spent $130 million nationwide on advertising.
+That year, the firm reportedly collected $1.5 billion in settlements and spent $130 million nationwide on advertising.
 John Morgan was one of the first lawyers to advertise in phone books and television commercials.